Land Stewardship & Management

 Landscape Monitoring

-We conduct semi-annual vegetation surveys to document the state of our land, and to provide a data series that gives us insight about the effects of management actions and environmental variables on trends in productivity, structure, and composition of vegetation on the landscape.
-We develop new and innovative methods for landscape-level monitoring, to better inform management at scale.
+We conduct semi-annual vegetation surveys to document the state of our land and to provide a data series that gives us insight into the effects of management actions and environmental variables on trends in productivity, structure, and composition of vegetation on the landscape.
+We develop new and innovative methods for landscape-level monitoring to better inform management at scale.

 RELATED PUBLICATIONS